 Sell the Sizzle: the new climate message by Futerra thinks about you 'sell' climate change to people, 'the science is unequivocal therefore climate change is now a salesman's problem.'
 For more information and resources about communicating climate change go to our Climate Change Resources page.

 MINDSPACE is a framework for different ways of 'nudging' people to adopt different behaviours.
 It was developed by the UK Government's 'Behavioural Insights Team', which was nick-named the 'nudge unit'.
 When designing a project, or campaign, it can be useful to see MINDSPACE as a set of levers you can pull to try to influence people.
 If your project is stuck, this could be a way to examine what you’re doing and see if there are any obvious opportunities you’re missing.

 Social Marketing means applying the insights and techniques of traditional marketing to 'selling' pro-social or environmental changes in attitudes and behaviours.
 It involves market research and understanding your audience, and tailoring communications to suit different segments.
 The segmentation tool above is based on this approach.
 Two useful resources in this area are:

 Consumer Power: Communicating Behaviour Change from IPPR gives 10 principles for communicating low carbon behaviours.

 How To Go Beyond Social Marketing from COIN looks at common pitfalls and things to consider.

-The SCARF Model starts from the position that people act to maximise social rewards and minimise social threats in the same way we do for physical rewads and threats.
-SCARF stands for five key areas of social life that we have a threat/reward response to - status, certaintiy, autonomy, relatedness, fairness.
+The SCARF Model starts from the position that people act to maximise social rewards and minimise social threats in the same way we do for physical rewards and threats.
+SCARF stands for five key areas of social life that we have a threat/reward response to - status, certainty, autonomy, relatedness, fairness.
 For people to respond positively to suggestions we make about making changes in their lives we must be aware of maximising benefit in these areas of social life, and minimising threat.